urospenezic/my-obsidian-notes-md/Angular/Routing.md

 **routerLinkActive is a directive to specify a css class when a certain anchor for a route is active. so routerLinkActive="text-accent" for example

+**we also have routerLinkOptions like: [routerLinkActiveOptions]="{ exact: true }". read docs. this one for example will not apply routerLinkActive styles if the URL is of children, but only on exact full URL (meaning app/members will get highlighted, but app/members/member-id will not trigger highlight on members nav link)

 -----------------------------------------